Go Ad-Free

 This Is NOT New!

 We have written a lot about the possible connection between viral infections and dementia.
-Several years ago we interviewed a Harvard research who believed that beta-amyloid has both antiviral and antimicrobial properties.
+Several years ago we interviewed a Harvard researcher who believed that beta-amyloid has both antiviral and antimicrobial properties.
 He suggested that the formation of amyloid plaque was the body’s way of fighting off infection.
 You can listen to this intriguing interview at this link.

 More recently, we interviewed Donald Weaver, MD, PhD.
 He is a senior scientist at the Krembil Brain Institute at the University Health Network, Toronto, Ontario, Canada.
 He is a professor of Medicine (Neurology), Chemistry, and Pharmaceutical Sciences at the University of Toronto and a neurologist at the Toronto Western Hospital.
 His research suggests that Alzheimer’s disease might be an autoimmune disease and that many things could trigger this reaction, including viral infections.
 You can listen to this recent podcast at this link.